mmangliyeva/CodeAnalysis/README.md

 java -jar build/libs/CodeAnalysis-1.0.jar <directory>
 ```

-Replace `<directory>` with the path to the directory containing the Java files you want to analyze.
+Replace `<directory>` with the path to the directory containing the files you want to analyze.

 ## Approach and Design Decisions